-I am a third year PhD Student at Purdue University, where I work on Natural Language Understanding with Dr. Julia Taylor Rayz at the AKRaNLU Lab.
-I am particularly interested in relating natural language processing algorithms and models from the perspective of ideas in cognitive science (specifically, the study of concepts and categories).
-I work closely with Dr. Allyson Ettinger of UChicago.
+I am a PhD candidate at Purdue University, where I work on Natural Language Understanding with Dr. Julia Taylor Rayz at the AKRaNLU Lab.
+I am particularly interested in characterizing the semantic knowledge made available to computational models that only learn from textual exposure.
+I work closely with Dr. Allyson Ettinger and her lab at UChicago.
 I am also affiliated with CERIAS, Purdue’s center for research and education in areas of information security.

 I was recently selected to be a Graduate Student Fellow in the inaugural Purdue Graduate School Mentoring Fellows program!

 I am the author of minicons, a python package that facilitates large scale behavioral analyses of transformer language models.

 My email is kmisra @ purdue [dot] edu.[why is it like that?]

 May 2022: Paper describing a paradigm to perform property induction with language models accepted at CogSci 2022!
 Check it out here!